Can Laundry Detergent Stain Clothes

 Doing laundry is a regular chore for most people, and the last thing anyone wants is to ruin their clothes accidentally.
 This concern often leads to the question: Can laundry detergent stain clothes?

-Yes, laundry detergent can stain clothes if not used properly.
+Yes, laundry detergent on deals and discounts can stain clothes if not used properly.
 Concentrated detergents, undissolved powder, or too much detergent can leave fabric residue or discoloration.

 While this answer might be straightforward, it’s important to continue reading to learn about the various scenarios where detergent staining can occur, how to prevent it, and what to do if you find yourself with detergent-stained clothing.
 Understanding these details can save you time, money, and frustration in the long run.